 Fainting is a brief loss of consciousness due to a drop in blood flow to the brain.
 The episode lasts less than a couple of minutes and you recover from it quickly and completely.
-You may feel light-headed or dizzy before fainting.
+The medical name for fainting is syncope.

 Fainting can also be related to: